scriptituk/xfade-easing/README.md

 The slowest transition `gl_powerKaleido` is clearly impractical for most purposes!

-The most complex transition is `gl_InvertedPageCurl` which involved considerable refactoring to port to xfade;
+The most complex transition is `gl_InvertedPageCurl` which involved considerable refactoring for xfade;
 it omits anti-aliasing for simplicity.
-See [xfade-easing.h](src/xfade-easing.h) for the refactored GLSL code that helped to optimize the ported expressions.
+See [xfade-easing.h](src/xfade-easing.h) for the refactored GLSL code that helped to optimize the xfade expressions.

 Using the custom ffmpeg build on M2 Macs, the slowest transition takes 4 seconds for the same task.
 While much slower than a GPU it is at least tolerable.